President and CEO

-As president and CEO of the Atlanta Convention & Visitors Bureau, William Pate promotes one of the city’s top economic drivers: tourism, which brought nearly 56 million visitors to metro Atlanta in 2018.
-He was also vice president of the host committee that managed the 2018 College Football Playoff National Championship and board member of the host committee for Super Bowl LIII in 2019, and is vice chair for the host committee for the 2020 NCAA Men’s Final Four.
-A leader in the hospitality industry nationally, Pate serves on the board of the U.S. Travel Association.
-He has received many local and national awards, including the Herman J. Russell CEO of the Year award from the Atlanta Business League.
+As president and CEO of the Atlanta Convention & Visitors Bureau, William Pate promotes one of the city’s top economic drivers: tourism.
+He was vice president of the host committee that managed the 2018 College Football Playoff National Championship and board member of the host committee for Super Bowl LIII in 2019.
+In 2020, the American Marketing Association’s Atlanta chapter awarded Pate its Lifetime Achievement Award, and in 2019 he was honored as Herman J. Russell CEO of the Year by the Atlanta Business League.
 The Atlanta Business Chronicle has honored Pate multiple times as one of Atlanta’s Most Admired CEOs.

 Education: Georgia State University (MA)

 First job: When I was 12 years old, I raked leaves for Mrs. Brumbeloe at $2 an hour.